Timardo/LT-3D-Importer-Exporter/README.md

 - Grid will determine the size of the grid to be used

 - Precision text box is an advanced parameter that can help smooth the converted structure.
 Lower values mean higher precision.
-It is not recommended to set values above `0.9` as that can cause little holes in the structure and values below `0.01` have no noticeable effect and can extend the time needed to generate the structure multiple times
+It is not recommended to set values above `0.9` as that can cause little holes in the structure.
+As of now, there is no recommended lowest value.
+Since `0.05` is a default and values below `0.01` have no noticeable effect on the output structure there is no reason to go lower

 - Max size is the maximum length/height or thickness of the structure, whichever has the highest value.
 This value is in LittleTiles, not vanilla Minecraft blocks.
 For example, a dog model with grid `16` and max size `256` (which is `16*16`) will never be longer/thicker or taller than `16` vanilla blocks.